-The best thing about travelling for me has been seeing what everyone else eats.
-Yes really I find it that interesting.
-I like to know what everyone else queues up for or reserves or slaves over the hob for because if they do it means it’s good, possibly amazing.
+The best thing about travelling has been seeing what everyone else eats, what do people queue for or reserve?
+What do people slave and sweat over the hob for?
+If there’s a queue or (in Asia’s case) lots of busy tiny plastic stools, it means it’s good, possibly amazing.
 From tiny snails at a Taiwanese night market to the biggest steaks you could lay your eyes on in Argentina, I’ve been there to try it… more than once.
 Although I do still have A LOT to cross off my list, my stomach is rumbling now!

 I thought, oh this could be another blog idea, my Top 3 Travel Food Experiences (a bit of a mouthful but stick with it).
 Yeah, this will be easy, no problemo everybody loves food!
 However I’ve come to realise that I must have had a brief mental break down when I thought top 3 because THREE just THREE???!!!
 After allllllllll the food pictures I’ve taken there is NO WAY I could choose a top 3, try top 50!